 The user-focused approach is simple.
 Make moves and produce content that is going to make your users happy.

 Design your website so a visitor enjoys the experience.
-Write content that is truly valuable for your users.
+Write an SEO content strategy that is truly valuable for your users.
 Post on social media in a way that’s funny or entertaining.
 Dedicate yourself to making your users as happy as possible.
 Happy users will share your content, post links to you, and generally behave in a way that will naturally increase your domain authority—and you’ll never have to worry about getting penalized for sneaky or unnatural practices.

 This strategy’s biggest drawback is the fact that it takes time and commitment to execute properly.
 You won’t see the immediate pragmatic results of the competitive approach or the quick scalability of the aggressive approach, but you’ll also pave a risk-free road to steady long-term growth in the process.